-This might be an option for you if you could freeze your eggs, sperm or embryos but you, or partner, cannot carry a pregnancy.
+This might be an option for you if you could freeze your eggs, sperm or embryos but you, or your partner, cannot carry a pregnancy.
 You could also use donor eggs, sperm or embryos, or use an egg from the surrogate.

 Surrogacy can be complex.
 You can find lots of information and support on the SurrogacyUK website.

 If you cannot, or don’t want to, have fertility treatment but still want to have children, then adoption may be an option for you.